 One of the most famous English folk stories states that blackberries should not be picked after Michaelmas Day as the devil has urinated on them, angry after he fell from Heaven onto a blackberry bush.
 The legend has some truth as wetter and cooler weather in late October often allows the fruit to spoil, but it should not be taken literally – blackberries picked in late October can still be very tasty!

-3. Truces were called in the Civil War to pick blackberries
+Truces were called during the Civil War to pick blackberries

 During the Civil War, blackberry tea was said to be the best cure for dysentery.
 Temporary truces were declared throughout the conflict to allow both Union and Confederate soldiers to forage for blackberries.
 It was not completely successful however, as outbreaks of dysentery still plagued the soldiers throughout the war.